GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Mozart Data lands $4M seed to provide out-of-the-box data stack
+  - Greylock’s Asheem Chandna on 'shifting left' in cybersecurity and the future of enterprise startups
      <hr/>

-      - *Mozart Data founders Peter Fishman and Dan Silberman have been friends for over 20 years, working at various startups, and even launching a hot sauce company together along the way.
-As technologists, they saw companies building a data stack over and over.
-The…*
+      - *Last week was a busy week, what with an election in Myanmar and all (well, and the United States, I guess).
+So perhaps you were glued to your TV or smartphone, and missed out on our conversation with Asheem Chandna, a long-time partner at Greylock who has inv…*

-  - Data audit of UK political parties finds laundry list of failings
+  - Boostrapped Clearfind wants to cut your software spend, for a small fee
       <hr/>

-      - *In a finding that should surprise no one, an audit of how UK political parties are handling voter information has surfaced a damning lack of compliance with data protection rules across the political spectrum — with parties failing to come clean with voters a…*
+      - *Software is eating the world, and that grub can be costly.
+As the market for enterprise tools and software continues to balloon, organizations are spending more and more on that software across an increasingly complicated and rapidly evolving landscape.
+That’…*

-  - India approves Google's $4.5 billion deal with Reliance's Jio Platforms
+  - Palo Alto Networks to acquire Expanse in deal worth $800M
       <hr/>

-      - *India’s antitrust watchdog has approved Google’s proposed investment of $4.5 billion in the nation’s largest telecom platform Jio Platforms, it said in a tweet on Wednesday.
-Google announced in July that it would be investing $4.5 billion for a 7.73% stake in…*
+      - *Palo Alto Networks has been on buying binge for the last couple of years, and today it added to its haul, announcing a deal to acquire Expanse for $800 million in cash and equity awards.
+The deal breaks down to $670 million in cash and stock and another $130 …*

-  - SpaceX's Falcon 9 rocket and Dragon capsule are now officially certified for human spaceflight by NASA
+  - Inside Silicon Valley's SPAC psychology
       <hr/>

-      - *SpaceX and NASA have completed the multi-year certification program for the Falcon 9 and Dragon spacecraft launch system, the first ever human-rated commercial space system to be developed.
-The final stage in the certification process was the Demo-2 mission t…*
+      - *A SPAC discussion is coming to your email inbox, Zoom or board meeting soon; are you prepared to lead this conversation?*

-  - This startup is betting that you want to binge remote-work content
+  - Mozart Data lands $4M seed to provide out-of-the-box data stack
       <hr/>

-       - *As the coronavirus pandemic evolved into a genuine threat, offices closed to limit spread and people suddenly had to download Zoom and work from home.
-In the months since, many offices have remained closed.
-And with the number of coronavirus cases growing at …*
+       - *Mozart Data founders Peter Fishman and Dan Silberman have been friends for over 20 years, working at various startups, and even launching a hot sauce company together along the way.
+As technologists, they saw companies building a data stack over and over.
+The…*

 <br />